myronfirst/diff-script/Readme.md

 **Drag-n-drop `Diffs.html` to a browser to interpret the results**

 Check `diff_script.py` for parameters documentation.
-These results are compimentary to the grading process, not a replacement of common logic.
+These results are complimentary to the grading process, not a replacement of common logic.